Bruce Prichard: Global Wrestling Federation (1991–1992)

-After his release from the WWF, Prichard moved home to Texas where he eventually joined the Dallas-based Global Wrestling Federation, where he worked as a manager and ringside interviewer between 1991 and 1992, using his real name.
+After his release from the WWF, Prichard moved home to Texas where he joined the Dallas-based Global Wrestling Federation, where he worked as a manager and ringside interviewer between 1991 and 1992, using his real name.
 He began as a babyface color commentator, but eventually turned heel right in the middle of calling an ESPN televised match with GWF play-by-play announcer Craig Johnson.
-He managed Barry Horowitz in the GWF, and gave him the nickname "The Winner."
+He managed Barry Horowitz in the GWF, and gave him the nickname "The Winner".
 Horowitz and Prichard feuded with GWF Light Heavyweight champion Chaz Taylor.
 Prichard said mockingly of Taylor, "He may be a lightweight but he's no champion!"
 After failing to win the title from Taylor, both Horowitz and Prichard left the GWF.

-World Wrestling Federation / World Wrestling Entertainment (1992–2008)
+Return to the World Wrestling Federation / World Wrestling Entertainment (1992–2008)

 Prichard returned to the WWF in August 1992 and portrayed two short-lived characters.
 He first appeared as "The Wizard", a heel color commentator on All-American Wrestling (who never appeared on camera during the character's brief run), and then as "Reo Rodgers", a satire on Dusty Rhodes.
-Rodgers did commentary from time to time in his short stint, and his interview segment, "Reo's Roundup," lasted only two segments before the character was dropped.
+Rodgers did commentary from time to time in his short stint, and his interview segment, "Reo's Roundup", lasted only two segments before the character was dropped.
 After this, he remained behind the scenes, working as Vince McMahon's "right-hand man" and also as a writer for some of WWE's shows.
 However, Prichard has reprised his Brother Love character on occasion.
 Brother Love returned to the WWF in November 1995.
 He hosted the Brother Love Show once again, this time on Monday Night Raw.
 In what would prove to be a monumental moment in WWF history, Brother Love hosted Ted DiBiase introducing The Ringmaster into the World Wrestling Federation.
 The Ringmaster would eventually transform into Stone Cold Steve Austin.
 Brother Love then quietly disappeared from the WWF again soon after.
 Brother Love resurfaced once again for one night in January 1997, making a surprise appearance on the debut episode of Shotgun Saturday Night, helping the Flying Nuns defeat The Godwinns.
 Love then named the team The Sisters of Love.
 The gimmick was quickly scrapped, with the team later finding success as The Headbangers.